Ella Sheppard: Legacy

-On November 17, 2009, the Ella Sheppard School of Music was founded by Chicago Native and former Fisk Jubilee Singer George Cooper — who studied piano with Matthew Kennedy, director of the Fisk Jubilee Singers from 1957 to 1986 — with the blessing of Ella Sheppard's great granddaughter Beth Howse.
+Sheppard played a significant role in shaping the Jubliee Singers and spreading the Spiritual genre across the world.
+Musicologist and later director of the Jubilee Singers, John Wesley Work Jr, wrote of her in his book, Folk Song of the American Negro:Mrs. Ella Sheppard Moore might properly be called a "folk song of the American Negro."
+She has been so closely connected with the presentation of them to the world, so intimately associated with their preservation that it is impossible to think of the one separate and apart from the other.On November 17, 2009, the Ella Sheppard School of Music was founded by Chicago Native and former Fisk Jubilee Singer George Cooper — who studied piano with Matthew Kennedy, director of the Fisk Jubilee Singers from 1957 to 1986 — with the blessing of Ella Sheppard's great granddaughter Beth Howse.
 Since its inception, the school has provided free musical instruction to hundreds of children ages 2–14 on Chicago's West Side.